 Used internally by the PhaseLocalGame object to maintain the “official” state of the game.

 To maintain the integrity of the game’s state, the PhaseLocalState object is never seen by the players.
-Whenever a player requests the game’s state, it is given a copy of the PhaseLocalGame’s PhaseState object.
+Whenever a player requests the game’s state, it is given a (modified) copy of the PhaseLocalGame’s PhaseState object.

 Phase 10 is not a perfect-information game, thus there is a need to hide parts of the game state’s information.
 After the copy of the PhaseLocalGame’s PhaseState object has been made, the other player’s hands as well as the deck must be nulled out before the PhaseState object is able to be sent to the player.